Navigatron/notes/content/envi/notes/NOV05.md

 	- Addition - drop another one in there - caused a frame shift, because codons are read in groups of 3.
 	- Deletion - also causes a fame shift

+> Note - December 4th - Frame shifts are pretty remarkable.
+Codons in DNA are read in groups of 3, and each one becomes an amino acid in a protein.
+Take this: "CAT YES GOO BRO DOG", and frame shift it.
+"ATY ESG OOB ROD OGC" - that makes no sense.
+Worse yet, this disrupts start and stop codons, which basically wreck the mRNA transcription process.
+In short, a frame shift pretty much disables the creation of whatever protein this part of the DNA was for.
+For more on pre-mRNA, I built [This](https://navigatron.github.io/nowaymrna/) for Bio 101.

 ## Translocation

 when some DNA exchanges a piece with another bit of DNA.